Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 What is a Touring Exhibition

 Museums and Galleries Exhibition Tax Relief is claimed as part of the Company Tax Return (CT600) filed with HMRC.
-You must also have the following information:
+You’ll need to elect to treat all costs related to the exhibition as a separate trade.

-• Analysis of the separate exhibition trade expenditure, which should include statements that show your core expenditure, broken down by category and by EEA and Non-EEA spending.
+• Analysis of the trade expenditure, broken down by category and by EEA and non-EEA spending

-You’ll need to calculate if your exhibition has made a profit or a loss and determine whether your MGETR claim should be surrendered as a loss for a cash repayment or used to reduce your tax bill.
+You’ll need to calculate if your exhibition has made a profit or a loss.
+This lets you determine whether you can claim MGETR as a reduction in Corporation Tax or if your losses should be surrendered for a cash repayment.

 Illustration 06